I figured a bowl of soup and a grill cheese sandwich would do quite nicely for lunch.

 I know you don’t like it but I do.

-My wife knows I loathe peanut butter, she then makes sure there is plenty of it in everything she does not want to share.
+My wife knows I loathe peanut butter, she then makes sure there is plenty on hand so she can add it to whatever she does not want to share.

 Corn meal (a metaphor)